 the balancing capacity procurement optimisation function (the “CPOF”).

-As previously explained in section 5.3., each BC-platform will use the same CZCAOF blueprint whose boundaries are based on the set of requirements prepared by all TSOs in line with step A1 of the Implementation Preparation phase.
-The CZCAOF blueprint will be run on each BC-platform’s software infrastructure.
-The Application TSOs of one BC-platform jointly configure the individual requirements of their bidding-zones, control areas and bidding-zone borders in their CZCAOF software.
+As previously explained in section 5.3., each BC platform will use the same CZCAOF software.
+The CZCAOF software will be run on each BC platform’s software infrastructure.
+The Application TSOs of one BC platform jointly configure the individual requirements of their bidding zones, scheduling areas and bidding zone borders in their CZCAOF software.

-Each BC-platform should calculate and provide the following information for its Application TSOs:
+Each BC platform should calculate and provide the following information for its Application TSOs:

 the forecasted DAM bidding curves as the output of the DAM forecast process and, therefore, as input to the CZCAOF;